LBaaS/lbaas-api/README.md

 the code.
 Steps 10 forward define how to install and run the package.

-1) Get ubuntu OS ,12.04 64 bit bit OS is recommended (other OSs are possible but these instructions assume Ubuntu & debian packages)
+1) Get ubuntu OS ,12.04 64 bit bit OS is recommended (other OSs are possible but these instructions assume Ubuntu & Debian packages)

 2) Install lbaas api sources, clone from git repo git clone https://github.com/LBaaS/lbaas-api.git your-lbaas-directory